Websites Useful to Classicists (as of January 2014)

 (b) http://www.curculio.org/ = Curculio, the site of Miachel Hendry; contains much useful, interesting stuff, including his edition (with apparatus criticus) of some poems of Propertius, and his advice to young scholars about where to publish.

-(c) Commonest Abbreviations, Signs, Etc. Used in the Apparatus to a Classical Text = a list by Karl Maurer at the University of Dallas.
+(c) Commonest Abbreviations, Signs, Etc. Used in the Apparatus to a Classical Text = a list by Karl Maurer, the U of Dallas: http://udallasclassics.org/maurer_files/APPARATUSABBREVIATIONS.pdf.

 (d) Student Translations of Greek and Latin Verse = beautiful verse translations, by University of Dallas students, from Pindar, Simonides, Sophocles, Homer, Propertius.